Technology and Space Exploration

 The cutting-edge work provided by the NASA Mars program means investment in the economy and thousands of jobs – not only at JPL, but in spin-off industries and businesses, and throughout the community.
-However, year by year, funding for Planetary Science and Mars Exploration gets cut in the House Commerce Justice and Science Appropriations bill, threatening to derail the future of these missions.
-That is why I have sent a letter to the House Appropriations Committee each year to urge them to preserve this critical funding.
-I have also testified before the Committee to urge them to protect the Mars program from cuts.
+That is why I support increasing funding for NASA’s science and exploration programs in Congress’s annual appropriations process.
+I have also testified before the House Appropriations Committee to emphasize the importance of JPL’s work urge them to increase funding for the Mars program.

-Thanks to these efforts, funding has been restored in the final appropriations bills that pass the House, and the Senate typically provides additional funding over the House bill.
+Thanks to these efforts, funding has increased for NASA’s science programs.
 I am committed to fighting for the highest level of funding possible as these bills move through the legislative process so that the Mars Program can continue to plan for its long-term future and retain the talented people who have made it a success.

 In addition to backing the Mars mission, I also support scientific research and investment in other areas critical to Space Exploration.
-I advocated full funding for NASA Space Technology, which is key to developing the next generation of advanced technologies – such as propulsion, robotics, satellite servicing, deep-space communications, power systems, and entry, descent, and landing – that will enable us to reach further into deep space.
+I advocated full funding and independence for NASA’s Space Technology Mission Directorate, which is key to developing the next generation of advanced technologies – such as propulsion, robotics, satellite servicing, deep-space communications, power systems, and entry, descent, and landing – that will enable us to reach further into deep space.

-Caltech is one of the leaders, along with the University of California at Berkeley and the University of Washington, in developing an advanced Earthquake Early Warning System (EEW) for the U.S. Geological Survey (USGS).
+Caltech is one of the leaders, along with the University of California Berkeley and the Universities of Washington and Oregon, in developing an advanced Earthquake Early Warning System (EEW) for the U.S. Geological Survey (USGS).
 This system issues alerts, enhances public safety, and reduces losses and emergency response times through rapid forecasting.
 Until now, most natural disasters have been predictable via advances in radar and meteorological technology.
 That means hurricanes, tornados, even heat waves, can be anticipated, people can take shelter, protect their property, transportation systems can shut down, and emergency services can activate auxiliary power.

 But we have not had this same ability with earthquakes.
 Caltech and its partners are changing that through a highly advanced network of censors linked to an automatic alert system.
 So far they have achieved an impressive six second advanced alert time!
 This allows people to take protective action and trigger automatic responses to safeguard critical infrastructure.
 For example: